AGAINST VICTOR LICATA

 Oct 18, 1933 p1 – “Dream Slayer Talks In Cell”However, the problem here might be solely one of word usage within the American English language.
 For example, the metaphor; "His fingerprints are all over the weapon", might actually mean that his fingerprints were physically on the weapon OR it could simply mean that there was solid evidence that that weapon was his.
 It's just a funny quirk of American English.
 Thus the above expressions (both found in the Tampa Times newspaper) could be making use of the language just to say Victor did it for sure, as opposed to implying that his fingerprints were in fact ALL OVER THE MURDER weapon.

 However, taking the account literally, it is contradicted by a [First Hand account] article that appeared in the July 1938 issue of “Inside Detective:”

-Additionally, other then the above sighted newspaper, NO OTHER references (Police Report, Court documents etc.), can be found regarding the matter.
+Additionally, other than the above sighted newspaper, NO OTHER references (Police Report, Court documents, etc.), can be found regarding the matter.

 13.4 – MARIHUANA WAS FOUND IN THE HOUSE:

 The ONLY evidence (or statements) to that effect comes from the July 1938 issue of “Inside Detective,” where the below Picture is shown, under this caption: “This jar of tobacco mixed with flakes of marihuana was found in a suspect’s bedroom – but more evidence of the murder was needed.”